 Nareit commissioned EY to estimate the current economic contribution of all U.S. REITs (including public listed, public non-listed, and private REITs) in the United States.
-Today, REITs in the United States own nearly $3 trillion of gross real estate assets and public listed equity REIT portfolios included more than 290,000 properties at year-end 2016.
+Today, REITs in the United States own approximately $3 trillion of gross real estate assets and public listed equity REIT portfolios included more than 500,000 properties at year-end 2017.

 - The U.S. economic contribution of REITs extends beyond the direct operations of REITs and includes the indirect contributions of their suppliers and the induced contributions of businesses supported by the spending of REIT employees, bondholders and shareholders.

 The figure below summarizes the direct, indirect and induced REIT contributions to U.S. employment activity.

 - REIT operations supported 866,000 FTE jobs and $53.0 billion in labor income.